-Jessica was born and raised in San Diego, CA. She has been working in the HTH community since spring of 2007.
+Jessica was born and raised in San Diego, CA. She has been working in the HTH community since 2007.
 She feels blessed to have the opportunity to work with such a great community of students and staff.
 She is a wife, a mother of three beautiful girls, and has a total of 8 brothers and sisters.
 In her spare time she enjoys spending time with family, traveling, cooking, and enjoying what life has to offer.

 - Erin Bower Academic CoachXErin BowerAcademic Coach

 Erin was so excited to join the 6th and 7th grade teams at HTMCV in 2016.
 She is a lifelong learner of psychology and science and hopes to bring her love of education to support the students and staff at high tech.
 When Erin is not at HTMCV, she can be found playing music in her bluegrass band or solo as a singer-songwriter in coffee shops and at events in San Diego and beyond.
 She also gets to develop her love of gardening by managing a community garden for Volunteers in Medicine in El Cajon.